skillrepos/copilot-hands-on/labs.md

 ![Generated doc for the code](./images/cdd233.png?raw=true "Generated doc for the code")

 8. While this is useful documentation for the start of the function, we'd like to have more extensive comments in the function body.
-So,let's get Copilot's help with that. **Highlight the function code.** Bring up the chat dialog again with **Cmd+I** and enter the text "verbosely comment this code".
+So,let's get Copilot's help with that. **Highlight the function code.** Bring up the chat dialog again and enter the text "verbosely comment this code".
 After Copilot completes its suggestions, if you're happy with them, you can just click *Accept*.

 ![Regenerating doc](./images/cdd234.png?raw=true "Regenerating doc")